NBISweden/module-organising-data-dm-practices/_episodes/104-increasing-findability.md

 We have already explored the concept of file naming conventions.
 Here we will focus on additional things we can do to increase file findability.

 ## Multiple file copies
 One way to increase findability is to make copies of files used in separate contexts and store these in process specific locations.
 For each context a new copy of a file is made and stored separately.
 The risks with such a procedure should be obvious to everyone.
-The same problelm also applies to collaborations lacking common storage and working spaces.
+The same problem also applies to collaborations lacking common storage and working spaces.
 Files may be distributed among project participants using portable devices (Flash drives, hard drives, etc.), creating a situation where multiple copies exist in parallel.

 Pros: Someone is guaranteed to have the latest version of a file

 Cons: Who has the latest version of a file?

-A system dependant on tracking the use of multiple file copies are strongly adviced against!
+A system dependent on tracking the use of multiple file copies are strongly adviced against!

 ## What is a meta tag?
-A meta tag is a an information snippet attached to a digital file in order to help organizing and find relevant assets within a group of objects.
+A meta tag is an information snippet attached to a digital file in order to help organizing and find relevant assets within a group of objects.
 There are three main types of meta tags:

-- Descriptive (describes the asset using keywords, author, file content, etc.)
+- Descriptive (Describes the asset using keywords, author, file content, etc.)
-- Structural (Provides information about how the asset is organized , i.e. if it is part of one or more collections)
+- Structural (Provides information about how the asset is organized, i.e. if it is part of one or more collections)
 - Administrative (File type or date of creation)

 All files today are automatically created with administrative meta tags.
 Most files are also pre-prepared with one or more empty text fields for additional tags.
 By using a combination of different tags we can virtually cluster data and information and make it searchable without having to re-organize the actual files and folders.